The academic progress of students is reviewed by the Registrar and the Dean at the conclusion of the Fall and Winter terms.

 Transcript requests are processed in the order in which they are received.
 Transcripts will not be released if money is owed to St. Mary’s University.

 A student who is dissatisfied with a grade should first discuss the grade with the course instructor within 15 days of receiving the grade.
 If this does not resolve the matter to the student’s satisfaction, the student may wish to discuss the matter with the Area Chair.
 The Chair will require a copy of the instructions given to the student and the assignment or test in dispute.

 If the student is not satisfied with the appeal to the instructor and Area Chair, and still believes that an error has been made, feels an injustice has been done, or has substantial new evidence, the student may make a formal grade appeal.

 All formal grade appeals must be made in writing to the Enrolment Services Office within 30 days of receiving the grade.
 The letter must include the decision being appealed, the grounds for appeal and the remedy sought by the appellant.
 The student will pay a $25 fee for each grade appealed.
 This fee will be credited back to the student’s account only if the appeal results in an increase in the grade.

-The Registrar will notify the Vice-President Academic & Dean, who will form a Grade Appeal Committee comprising the Vice-President Academic & Dean, the Area Chair and a subject specialist to hear the appeal.
+The Registrar will notify the Dean, who will form a Grade Appeal Committee comprising the Dean, the Area Chair and a subject specialist to hear the appeal.
 The final grade may be raised or lowered as a result of the reappraisal.
-The Enrolment Services Office will notify the student of the result in writing.
+The Registrar’s Office will notify the student of the result in writing.
 All decisions of the Grade Appeal Committee are final.

 All students who expect to receive a parchment from St. Mary’s University must satisfy the degree, diploma or certificate requirements as outlined in the Program section of the Academic Calendar.
 Students are encouraged to meet regularly with an academic advisor to ensure the completion of their program.